abgox/abgo_bucket/README.md

 -   `scoop bucket add abgo_bucket https://github.com/abgox/abgo_bucket`

-    -   The `abgo_bucket` here is the name of the bucket added locally, you can name it freely
+    -   The `abgo_bucket` here is the name of the bucket added locally, you can name it freely.

 -   List all installable apps in `abgo_bucket`